 Techniques and Tools for Credit Risk Management

 Banks can create a multi-tier credit approving system where officers review the loan before sanctioning it.
-It can help reduce the chances of any new credit risk.
-To maximize this benefit, banks can create a grid of officers, and they can operate on multiple levels of the organization i.e., regional offices, zonal offices, head offices, etc.
+It reduces the chances of any new credit risk.
+To maximize this benefit, banks can create a grid of officers who operate on multiple levels of the organization, i.e., regional offices, zonal offices, head offices, etc.

 Additionally, the grid/committee could oversee the sanction of high-value loans by carefully assessing borrower creditworthiness.
 To ensure the best quality of credit decisions, banks must review them periodically.

-Banks can also use new-age Lending CRMs like LeadSquared to conduct pre-screening checks and analyze credit profiles while onboarding prospective borrowers.
-Not only will this accelerate the screening process but will also maintain borrower credibility.
+Banks can also use new-age digital lending solutions like LeadSquared to conduct pre-screening checks and analyze credit profiles while onboarding prospective borrowers.
+Not only does this accelerate the screening process but it also maintains borrower credibility.

 Banks can set up prudential limits on various KPIs such as debt-equity and profitability ratio, debt service coverage ratio, and other important ratios.
 Further, they must ensure that the loan policy mentions the most permissible deviation that can be allowed from these KPIs.
 Based on the concentration risk, banks can also reduce their credit exposures to individuals who enjoy credit facilities excess of their capital threshold.

 Even while lending to industries, banks can set limits for every sector.
-Based on the stress on each segment, banks can adjust the exposure and lend with reduced risk.
-Banks can do this by limiting new advances against assets that can experience high price volatility and, hence credit risk.
-While lending to distressed sectors, banks must adequately back their credit by collaterals and strategic considerations.
+Based on the stress on each segment, banks can adjust the exposure and lend with reduced credit risk.
+They can do this by limiting new advances against assets that experience high price volatility and, hence, credit risk.
+While lending to distressed sectors, banks must adequately back their credit by collateral and strategic considerations.
 Prudential limits must be reviewed periodically.
 It will factor in other market-related issues and improve credit risk management.